 A Few Things to Consider

-Note that while setting up your business can net a robust tax savings, there are costs to consider.
-Besides going through the trouble of setting up a LLC, or an LLC with an S-Corp election, you’ll need to pay an annual fee.
-These fees vary by state, and can run you anywhere from $50 to $800 a year.
+Note that while setting up your business can net robust tax savings, there are costs to consider.
+Besides going through the trouble of setting up an LLC, or an LLC with an S-Corp election, you’ll need to pay an annual fee.
+These fees vary by state and can run you anywhere from $50 to $800 a year.

 Plus, you may need to factor in ongoing accounting expenses, such as setting up and paying for a payroll service.
 You may also need to hire an accountant to handle the extra paperwork come tax time, explains Pomerantz.

 Other downsides?
 You may have to pay more in other types of taxes.
 About half of all states have some sort of franchise, business, or excise tax, so be sure you understand your full tax obligation before you change your business entity, says Pomerantz.

 “State tax law may not treat your S-Corp as benevolently as the IRS,” she says.
 “For example, California imposes a 1.5 percent franchise tax on S-Corp net income with a minimum of $800 annually.”

 This means you’ll need to pay at least $800 just for the honor of operating an S-Corp in California, says Pomerantz.